Mohammad1745/cachifyjs/README.md

         lifetime: '1h',
         postSync: {
            callback: handleResponse,
+           skipApiCallFor: '10s',
            syncTimeout: 1,//default (ms)
            syncInterval: '3h',
         },
     }
     ```
    Notes:
+    1. `skipApiCallFor`: The amount of time to skip api call.
-    1. `syncTimeout`: The time delay after that api call will be made.
+    2. `syncTimeout`: The time delay after that api call will be made.
 It's a one time call.
-    2. `syncInterval`: The time interval for the api call.
+    3. `syncInterval`: The time interval for the api call.
 It's a repetitive process.
 It works in background.

 <p id="set_cached_data"></p>